kiyagak/Splunk-Portfolio/README.md

 You can directly download the Splunk Enterprise .deb package that is most suitable for Kali Linux (Debian-based) via wget with this command:

 	wget -O splunk-9.3.0-51ccf43db5bd-linux-2.6-amd64.deb "https://download.splunk.com/products/splunk/releases/9.3.0/linux/splunk-9.3.0-51ccf43db5bd-linux-2.6-amd64.deb"
 After downloading, install it using:

 	sudo dpkg -i splunk-9.3.0-51ccf43db5bd-linux-2.6-amd64.deb
 	sudo apt-get install -f     # to fix any dependencies
 ## Start Splunk
 After installation, move to Splunk bin directory so you can start Splunk:

 	cd /opt/splunk/bin
 Make sure **firewalls ports are open** to **make the Splunk web interface available**.

 Start Splunk and accept the license and make Splunk automatically answer "yes" to all yes/no prompts during startup:

-	sudo ./splunk start --accept-license --answer=yes

-Enter your administrator username and password when prompted in the Terminal.
+	sudo ./splunk start --accept-license --answer=yes Enter your administrator username and password when prompted in the Terminal:

 	This appears to be your first time running this version of Splunk.